Below are a list of our current beekeeping courses.

-This introductory course is delivered in two part – theory and practical – which both last 8 weeks.
+This introductory course is delivered in two parts – theory and practical – which both last eight weeks.

-The Theory Course is covered in a series of 8 evening classroom lectures with study resources available online.
-If spaces are available the course can be booked separately for anyone with a general interest in bees.
-The theory course includes:
+The theory course is covered in a series of eight evening classroom lectures with study resources available online.
+This includes:

 - Basic beekeeping theory

 The practical course involves the regular opening up of beehives (weather permitting) and will give a solid basic grounding in the art of beekeeping including:

 - Good practice beekeeping husbandry

 - Hive management

 - Handling a hive tool